 Admitted International Students

 Congratulations on your admittance to Harvey Mudd College, we are very excited to have you join us on campus!
-Please use the following information to help guide you through the visa application process and please do not hesitate to contact the International Students and Scholars (ISS) Office at any time at email@example.com.
-Please follow us on Instagram @international_mudders for news and updates about programs and events from the ISS Office.
+Please use the following information to help guide you through the visa application process and please do not hesitate to contact the International Students and Scholars (ISS) program at any time at firstname.lastname@example.org.
+Please follow us on Instagram @oid_hmc for news and updates about programs and events from the ISS program.

 Issued by the government of your country.
 It is the responsibility of each non-immigrant to hold a valid passport at all times while in the U.S.

 Stamped or computer generated in your passport by the U.S. Consulate; the visa enables you to enter the U.S. for the time of its validity.

 This refers to your immigration category, such as F-1, J-1, B-1, etc. This is usually the same as your visa.

 The small white card which you received upon entering the U.S. The I-94 card shows for how long you are authorized to stay in the U.S. and includes your admission number.
 It’s usually stapled into your passport.
 This card is extremely important and very difficult to replace.
 Keep it safe.